Overview of Typhoid Fever

 Food Hygiene

-• Drink bottled water or boiled water
+• Drink bottled or boiled water

-• Avoid raw, unwashed fruits and vegetables
+• Avoid raw or unwashed vegetables and fruits

 Public Health Measures